Virtual Reality Training Offers New Ways to Replicate the Learner’s Work Environment

 Okay, so that scale is probably not feasible for corporate training, but the underlying approach is.
 And the value of having an authentic story to drive the simulation validated my own view.
 That’s been a critical success factor in the simulations I’ve designed.

 Where’s all this going?
-Check out this recent Wall Street Journal video article that features Mark Bolas, one of ICT’s directors, talking about future uses of virtual reality beyond gaming and the military.
-According to Bolas, the lines between the real world and the virtual world will continue to fade.
+According to Mark Bolas, one of ICT’s directors, the lines between the real world and the virtual world will continue to fade.